Kristianwhittick/blend-pdf/README.md

 # BlendPDFGo

+## Purpose

+Turn your single-sided scanner into a double-sided scanning powerhouse!

+BlendPDFGo was created from a real-world frustration: digitizing double-sided documents when all you have is a single-sided scanner.
+If you’ve ever wasted time manually reordering and merging pages, this tool is built for you.

+### The Problem

+When scanning double-sided documents with a single-sided scanner, you usually end up with two files:

+**Front PDF** → pages 1, 3, 5, 7 … (in correct order)

+**Back PDF** → pages 8, 6, 4, 2 … (in reverse order)

+Combining them into a clean, properly ordered document is tedious, error-prone, and easy to get wrong.

+### The Solution

+BlendPDFGo does the heavy lifting automatically:

+✅ Detects and validates your scanned PDFs

+✅ Reverses back-side pages when needed

+✅ Merges both files into a perfectly ordered PDF (1, 2, 3, 4 …)

+✅ Archives processed files and handles errors gracefully

+✅ Shows progress and useful stats in real time

+Who It’s For

+🏠 Home users digitizing bills, letters, or family documents

+🏢 Small offices that don’t have costly duplex scanners

+🎓 Students scanning textbooks and research material

+📚 Anyone who values speed and accuracy in document management

+Why You’ll Love It

+No more manual page shuffling.
+No more mistakes.
+No more wasted time.

+Just scan, run BlendPDFGo, and enjoy perfectly ordered documents every single time.

+## History

 A Go-based tool for merging and managing PDF files with automatic page reversal and file organization.
 This is a modern reimplementation of the original bash-based BlendPDF tool with enhanced performance and reliability.

 ## Features